AdobeDocs/app-builder/src/pages/getting_started/first_app.md

     https://aio-login.adobeioruntime.net/api/v1/web/default/applogin?xxxxxxxx
     ```

-1. Once you've logged in, you can close the browser window and go back to your Terminal.
-You would see a string printed in the terminal.
+1. Once you've logged in, you can close the browser window and go back to Terminal.
+You will see a string printed in the terminal.
 This is your user token.
 It is automatically stored in [CLI](https://github.com/adobe/aio-cli) config, allowing the [CLI](https://github.com/adobe/aio-cli) to use the token to talk to [Adobe Developer Console](/console).

     ```
     eyJ4NXUiOixxxxxxxxxxxxxxxxxxx
     ```

-1. You would now be able to start building App Builder Applications with the [CLI](https://github.com/adobe/aio-cli).
+1. Now you can start building App Builder Applications with the [CLI](https://github.com/adobe/aio-cli)!

 ## 4. Bootstrapping new App using the CLI

-There are two sample flows listed below as we understand some developers may not have access to [Adobe Developer Console](/console) as entitled Enterprise Organization users but still want to look at the project or to import credentials later.
+There are two sample flows listed below.
+Some developers may not have access to [Adobe Developer Console](/console) as entitled Enterprise Organization users but may still want to look at the project or to import credentials later.

 ### 4.1 Developer is Logged in as Enterprise Organization user